cmartinezone/Laravel-US-Seeders/README.md

 ## Description:
 This Projects has been created to siplified the relations of cities belogs to each state in the The United State.

-### Installing
+### Installation instructions:

-To configure the migration and execute the seeders you need to have the .ENV files already configured and connected to a existent databas.
+To configure the migration and execute the seeders you must have the .ENV file already configured and connected to an existing database.

 1- Download this repository as zip file.
 ```
-Extract the to directories on this repository

--Copy the directories to your database direcotry in your laravel project.
+Copy the folders to your database folder in your laravel project.

 migrations ->>>>>  YourLaravelProject> database
 seeds      ->>>>>  YourLaravelProject> database
 ```

-And repeat
+2- Configure composer.json for 'state-cities' seeders folder:
+Add in autoload > classmap  the path of 'database/seeds/state-cities' seeders. it will look as the following example:
 ```
-until finished
+  "autoload": {
+        "psr-4": {
+            "App\\": "app/"
+        },
+        "classmap": [
+            "database/seeds",
+            "database/seeds/state-cities",
+            "database/factories"
+        ]
+    }
 ```

 End with an example of getting some data out of the system or using it for a little demo